MoBiQuant: Mixture-of-Bits Quantization for Token-Adaptive Any-Precision LLM: Overall Algorithm of MoBiQuant

 \section{Overall Algorithm of MoBiQuant}

-As shown in Alg.~\ref{alg:mobiquant_overall}, MoBiQuant performs layer-wise quantization by matching each quantized layer to a full precision reference output using a two stage iterative process.
-For each layer, it first runs the original full-precision layer to obtain a full precision output activation, then initializes the shared MSB quantization parameters and the router.
-In \textit{Stage 1}, it stabilizes the shared MSB path by optimizing only the MSB quantization parameters to minimize the reconstruction error to the full-precision target.
-In \textit{Stage 2}, it initializes residual slice quantization parameters from the stabilized MSB settings, computes the router score for each token, and produces the quantized output as the MSB output plus a routed sum of residual slice refinements.
-This stage jointly optimizes the MoBiSlice objective that combines reconstruction loss with a routing regularizer, updating the MSB, residual slices, and router.
-After the optimization converges for the layer, MoBiQuant commits the learned quantization parameters, propagates both full-precision and quantized activations to the next layer, and repeats the same procedure until all layers are quantized.
+As shown in Alg.~\ref{alg:mobiquant_overall}, \texttt{MoBiQuant} performs layer-wise quantization by matching each quantized layer to a full precision reference output using a two-stage iterative process.
+For each layer, it first runs the original full-precision layer to obtain full precision outputs, then initializes the shared quantization parameters $\mathbf{\Theta_q}$ and the router $\mathbf{\Theta_r}$.
+In \textit{Stage 1}, it stabilizes the first slice path by optimizing the quantization parameters to minimize the reconstruction error to the full-precision target.
+In \textit{Stage 2}, it initializes residual slices' quantization parameters from \textit{Stage 1}, computes the router score for each token, and produces the overall quantized outputs.
+This stage jointly optimizes the objective that combines reconstruction loss with a router score regularization loss.
+After the optimization converges for the layer, \texttt{MoBiQuant} commits the learned quantization parameters, propagates both full-precision and quantized outputs to the next layer, and repeats the same procedure until all layers are quantized.